opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_connection/using_the_jdbc_and_odbc_drivers_to_connect_to_a_cluster/downloading_the_jdbc_or_odbc_driver.rst

 Open-Source JDBC or ODBC Driver
 -------------------------------

-GaussDB(DWS) also supports open-source JDBC and ODBC drivers: PostgreSQL JDBC 9.3-1103 or later; PostgreSQL ODBC 09.01.0200 or later
+GaussDB(DWS) also supports open-source JDBC driver: PostgreSQL JDBC 9.3-1103 or later.

+GaussDB(DWS) also supports open-source ODBC driver: PostgreSQL ODBC 09.01.0200 or later.

 Downloading the JDBC or ODBC Driver
 -----------------------------------

 #.
 Log in to the GaussDB(DWS) management console.
 #.
-In the navigation pane on the left, click **Connections**.
+In the navigation tree on the left, choose **Client Connections**.
 #.
 In the **Driver** area, choose a driver that you want to download.

    -  **JDBC Driver**